Why Secular? Who Benefits?

 What does being "secular" mean?

-Being secular means separating Church and State — not allowing religious doctrine to influence our national laws.
+Being secular means separating Church and State — not allowing sectarian religious doctrine to influence our national laws.
 Church leaders and Christian lobby groups campaign for less separation and more benefits for organised religion.
 Those benefits are already substantial.

 Who benefits from being a secular nation?